CreativeCodersTeam/Core/.github/csharp.instructions.md

 - Use awesomeassertions for asserting expected results.
 - Use xUnit for unit testing.
 - Use FakeItEasy for mocking dependencies.
-- Always separate a test method into the blocks Arrange, Act and Assert.
+- Always separate a test method into the blocks Arrange, Act, and Assert.
 Mark this blocks with comments.

 ## Performance Optimization